SRU earns 2020 Carnegie Classification for Community Engagement

 Additionally, the OCEL embraces an expansive view and understanding of service along a continuum of broad public engagement activities.
 These range from sporadic charitable acts of volunteerism, to service-learning endeavors, to deep social change and advocacy work.

 The OCEL supports transformational experiences in both curricular and co-curricular community engagement opportunities for diverse campus constituents in partnership with local community organizations.
-Students, faculty, staff, alumni, and community partners come together through the OCEL to create connections and opportunities to give and grow through learning and experience, and to build communities that thrive.
+Students, faculty, staff, alumni, and community partners come together through the OCEL to create connections and opportunities to grow through learning and experience and to build thriving communities.

 Vision: The Office for Community-Engaged Learning mobilizes community and campus assets for transformative learning, leadership, and social change.

 Mission: The Office for Community-Engaged Learning activates civic identity to enhance work, life, and citizenship.

 Guiding Principles: CONNECT people and issues, TRANSFORM knowledge and awareness, and INSPIRE civic action.